How to Build Your First Surfboard

 QUESTIONABLE DESIGN TRENDS

 The surfboard building industry is a tough, low profit business.
-The big companies try to come up with new innovations to boost sales.
-A few of these innovations are; channels, concaves, V bottoms, chine rails, disappearing stringers, and tunnel fins, etc.
+The big companies need to feature new innovations to boost sales.
+Sometimes this creates a trend.
+In 2012 the trend is; concaves, V bottoms, and quad fins.

 SPEED (in general)

-The speed mentioned above is simply planning speed, not the increased speed which can be achieved through maneuvering in the steep part of the wave.
+Yes...speed can be increased through maneuvering in the steep part of the wave.
 This increased speed can be demonstrated by skateboarders who use a weighting and un-weighting motion on the sides of empty swimming pool walls.
 They can glide for as long as they have energy this way, without ever putting a foot down.
-Many thruster riders are well aware of this same weighting and un-weighting.
+Many thruster riders are well aware of this same weighting and un-weighting, although many longboarders are skeptical.

 If we could achieve the speed that a water skier does (or a tow boarder), flotation would become insignificant, and the needed surface area would be similar to a slalom ski (due to hydroplaning).
-Has the thruster already gone beyond what is practical in terms of flotation and surface area for the average surfer to effectively paddle into a wave?
+Tow boards are now aproaching the look of slalom skiis, and surely someone will design a board for paddling into large waves that has a raised ski like platform on the bottom rear (for hydroplanning at high speed) - this has already been done on sail boards.

 One reason a small board sometimes feels fast is because it will only ride in the fast part of the wave.
 A bigger board will catch a wave before it gets steep, and build up speed more gradually, (as the wave gets steeper) thereby feeling slower.
 Most of the design features which are associated with a fast board are actually for control at high speed (narrow outline, more rocker, etc.).
 These features may actually slow the board down (this is often not apparent because there may be so much wave energy, only a very small part of the board is contacting the water).